 Sarah has contributed largely to Dietitians Australia and has demonstrated national and international leadership through her committee work.
 She has made an outstanding contribution to the nutrition research agenda; supported the education of dietitians and influenced population health locally and globally.

-Claire has been awarded an Australian national teaching citation (2016) and teaching excellence award (2017), and a national office for learning and teaching fellowship (2014).
+Claire has been awarded an Australian national teaching citation (2016) and teaching excellence award (2017), a national office for learning and teaching fellowship (2014) and is a Principal Fellow of the Higher Education Academy.

 Claire has forged a research career in competency-based assessment and workforce development, with a particular focus on preparing the health workforce for addressing the determinants of health.
-She currently chairs the Australian Dietetic Council.
+She currently chairs the Dietitian Nutritionist Regulatory Council.

 Professor Fiona Pelly is the Discipline leader of Nutrition and Dietetics at the University of the Sunshine Coast.
 She is an academic member of the Australian Dietetic Council and has been a member of Dietitians Australia for 30 years.